 - People to interpret the data.
 A team of data scientists and analysts is required to create actionable insights from the real-time data digital twins use.

 - The necessary software.
-This includes at least design, simulation, and analytics programs.
+This includes (at the bare minimum) design, simulation, and analytics programs.

 - The budget to pay for it all.
 Between salaries and software, you’re looking at hundreds of thousands annually to sustain digital twin technology.